-Significant estimates made by the Company include determination of the useful life of property, plant and equipment and intangible assets, measurement of warranty provision, recognition of deferred tax assets and liabilities, valuation of intangible assets for impairment, fair value of financial instruments and the determination of the fair value of assets and liabilities relating to acquisition of a business.
+Significant estimates made by the Company include allowances for potentially uncollectible accounts receivable, useful life of property, plant and equipment and intangible assets, measurement of warranty provision, recognition of deferred tax assets and liabilities, and recoverability of intangible assets and goodwill, and fair value of financial instruments.

-Significant judgments in connection with these consolidated financial statements include the determination of the acquisition date of business combinations and determination of functional currency.
+Significant judgments in connection with these consolidated financial statements include the determination if the acquisition is considered to be a business combination or an asset acquisition and determination of functional currency.